Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Text is centered vertically on the ring’s length.
 * There are not options for text alignment (center, left, right), since the text is aligned this way:
-   * Text horizontal center is the location of `y` axis intersection with the ring outer circumference.
+   * Text horizontal center is the location of `+y` axis intersection with the ring outer circumference.

 Text baseline is curved at ring’s outer surface, centered at positive Y axis.

+# Text vertical centering

+Text is centered vertically on the ring’s length.
+This mean:

+* The text’s vertical center is at `Z=0`.
+* Therefore, the text baseline is at `Z=-(text height or text size)/2`.

 # Error handling